pbfrandsen/SPIN_workshop/genome_assembly.md

 To run hifiasm, you will first create a job script.

-You can do this by using BYU's [Job Script Generator] (https://rc.byu.edu/documentation/slurm/script-generator).
+You can do this by using BYU's [Job Script Generator](https://rc.byu.edu/documentation/slurm/script-generator).

 Fill out the following parameters and options for your job script: